wilsonmar/wilsonmar.github.io/_posts/2018-04-09-mac-diskspace.md

    <img width="513" alt="mac-diskspace-1026x192" src="https://user-images.githubusercontent.com/300046/63186866-b6cbc100-c01a-11e9-855a-0d2a1cee0dd8.png">

-   Alternately, <a target="_blank" href="https://apple.stackexchange.com/questions/4286/is-there-a-mac-os-x-terminal-version-of-the-free-command-in-linux-systems">*</a>

    In the example above, 16 - 13 used means 3 GB is available.
 Subtract 2GB for system use leaves you 1GB for use as RAM disk.
+Summarizing <a target="_blank" href="https://developer.apple.com/library/archive/documentation/Performance/Conceptual/ManagingMemory/Articles/AboutMemory.html">Apple's About Memory</a>:

+   * Wired memory: (also called resident memory) can't be moved to the hard disk, so it must stay in RAM.
+The amount of Wired memory depends on the applications you are using.
+"Wired" memory is used for core functions of the operating system, space for like a card catalog.
+   * Active memory: is currently in memory, and has been recently used.
+   * Inactive memory: is not actively being used, but was recently used.
+   * Used: is the total amount of memory used.
+   * Free memory: is RAM that's not being used.
+   <br /><br />

+   Alternately,<a target="_blank" href="https://apple.stackexchange.com/questions/4286/is-there-a-mac-os-x-terminal-version-of-the-free-command-in-linux-systems">*</a>, use a macOS command:

+   <pre><strong>alias ramfree="top -l 1 -s 0 | grep PhysMem"</strong></pre>

+   which responds with something like:

+   <pre>PhysMem: 16G used (3060M wired)n         383M unused.</pre>

+   There is also <tt>vm_stat</tt> which provides a lot more detail, but requires some math calculation since it reports the number of 4096-byte blocks rather than "383M".

+   ### RAM Disk on macOS

-1. Before proceeding further, do a full backup of your whole machine to a USB drive
+1. Before proceeding further, do a full backup of your whole machine to a USB drive.

 1. Consider third-party utilities for creating a RAM disk.